What is Lean in manufacturing? Complete guide for 2024

 • Competitive advantage – Lean manufacturing techniques introduce the system or culture of continuous improvement in the organization.
 This culture not only improves the overall performance of the organization but also develops the skills of staff or employees that support changes in the organization.

-• When staff absorbs and react to changes quickly they become more productive and produce output in less time which makes the organization stands out amongst the competitor.
+• When staff absorbs and reacts to changes quickly they become more productive and produce output in less time which makes the organization stand out amongst the competitors.
 The goal of the organization becomes continuous quality improvement.

 Disadvantages –